-My first visit in Delhi, the capital of India was worthy and memorable.
+My first visit to Delhi, the capital of India was worthy and memorable.
 Many years-old landmarks took me to those eras what I used to read in history books.
 I tried to feel those times while visited every historical monument at the side.
 There are many tourist attractions in Delhi, but I fascinated with Mughal Architecture.
 And most of the attractive architectures mainly constructed during the reign of the Mughal Emperor Shah Jahan.
 Let’s know a bit more about some of my favorites and also must-visit Beautiful Historical Monuments in Delhi India.

 Top 3 Beautiful Historical Monuments in Delhi